 Self-management: Becoming responsible for how you use and display your energy.

-Social awareness: Accepting that understanding others requires empathy and important soft skill that makes a world of difference in our workplace experiences.
+Social awareness: Understanding others requires empathy and important soft skills that make a world of difference in our workplace experiences.

 Relationship management: Being intentional about your workplace relationships.
 One must work to engender trust.
 Help others understand the various perspectives involved and aim at transforming conflicts.